- St. Anthony Church - Davenport, IA

 - March 30, 2015

-St Anthony Church in Davenport chose the Noack Organ Co to replace their failing 1940 unified organ.
-The new organ placed in the West end gallery will have two manuals and forteen stops.
+St. Anthony Church in Davenport chose the Noack Organ Co. to replace their failing 1940 unified organ.
+The new organ, placed in the west gallery, will have two manuals and fourteen stops.
 It will be housed in a new case designed to fit the classical style of the church.
-The instrument is entirely mechanical with an either/or drawstop action.
-This system which appears often puzzling at first sight is in fact a clever way to add a lot of flexibility from limited resources.
+The instrument will be entirely mechanical with an either/or drawstop action.
+This system, which often seems puzzling at first sight, is in fact a clever way to achieve a great deal of flexibility from limited resources.
 The manual divisions will be enclosed (except the Open Diapason 8').

 Installation is planned for early 2017.

 |Manual I ||Manual II ||Pedal |

 |4.
 Stopped Diapason 8' ||Stopped Diapason 8' || |

 |6.
 Recorder 4' ||Recorder 4' || |

 |8.
 Cornet II 2 2/3' || || |

 |9.
 Mixture IV 1 1/3' || || ||10.
 Chamade (treble) 8' || || |